GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 ---

+# 6. Shared Build Reporting

+- The shared CMake configure report must enumerate the project-local headers and sources in the same filename/full-path tree mode used for selected Driver modules.
+Summary counts distinguish headers, compiled sources, and include directories; an include-directory count must never be labeled as a count of included files.
+- The post-link memory report must present exact bytes, human-readable KiB, used/free/capacity totals, utilization percentages, visual utilization bars, and the `.text`/`.data`/`.bss` storage roles without requiring the raw `arm-none-eabi-size` output to be interpreted manually.

+---

 # Preference Log

+- 2026-08-28: Required shared CMake diagnostics to list project-local C/header files alongside selected Driver files, report semantically correct file and include-directory counts, and render a readable Flash/RAM memory summary with free space, utilization bars, and section-storage roles.
+- 2026-08-28: Required interrupt enable/status macro documentation to state
+  the full request condition, already-set behavior, flag set/clear mechanism, repeated-entry consequence, and separate NVIC-delivery requirement on the public mask alias rather than merely restating a register bit name.
+- 2026-08-28: Established `Projects/Template` as the mandatory canonical seed
+  for new applications and required cross-project policy/structure changes to be implemented and verified there before propagation; numbered examples may not serve as project-creation baselines.
 - 2026-08-26: Kept `app_time.[ch]` intentionally project-local so each
   application retains unrestricted strong SysTick/Timer IRQ ownership, merged application delay behavior into that pair, and assigned the optional